armaankhantech/ark-ai-customer-support-assistant/README.md

-ARK AI Customer Support Assistant
+# ARK AI Customer Support Assistant

-An AI-powered customer support chat system: a browser chat widget talks to an Express backend, which triggers an n8n workflow that retrieves conversation history, grounds responses in real business data, runs a local LLM (Ollama / Qwen3 8B), and logs everything to PostgreSQL.
+An AI-powered customer support chat system: a browser chat widget talks to an Express backend, which triggers an n8n workflow that retrieves conversation history, runs a local LLM (Ollama / Qwen3 8B), and logs everything to PostgreSQL.

-Status: v1 — working end-to-end pipeline with conversation memory and business knowledge grounding, active development.
+**Status: v1 — working end-to-end pipeline with conversation memory, active development.**
-The assistant remembers prior messages within a session, answers business-specific questions (hours, services, refund policy) from a trusted data source instead of guessing, and responds with "I don't have that information" when asked something outside that data.
+The assistant remembers prior messages within a session and responds with that context.
 Category classification is currently non-functional (hardcoded) — see Known Issues.

+---

-✨ Features
+## ✨ Features

 💬 Real-time AI chat interface